apache/yunikorn-site/versioned_docs/version-1.1.0/get_started/core_features.md

 If throughput is bad, applications may waste time on waiting for scheduling, and further impact service SLAs.
 When the cluster gets bigger, it also means the requirement of higher throughput.
 The [performance evaluation based on Kube-mark](performance/evaluate_perf_function_with_kubemark.md) reveals some perf numbers.

-## MaxApplication Enforcement
-MaxApplication enforcement feature allows users to limit the number of running applications for a configured group.
-This feature is critical in large scale batch workloads.
-Without this feature, when there are a large number of concurrent jobs launched, they would compete for resources and a certain amount of resources will be wasted, which could lead to job failure.
-The [partition and Queue configuration](user_guide/queue_config.md) provides configuration examples.